 Respectfully, and with full appreciation of the difficult decision your agency must make.

-Wyoming Wildlife Advocates
+Kent Nelson Executive Director Wyoming Wildlife Advocates

 NOTE: It is worth noting that Director Ashe has not responded to this letter.

-Conflict management is the phrase typically used referring to negative interactions between grizzlies and human interests.
+Conflict management is the phrase typically used to describe negative interactions between grizzlies and human interests.
 But if you have to manage a conflict, that means you had a conflict in the first place, that you had to react to a situation.
 Much greater emphasis needs to be placed on proactive conflict prevention.

 There is no shortage of good information on preventing conflicts.
 One of the best sources is a 2009 IGBST report entitled "Yellowstone Mortality and Conflict Reduction Report" (Find it here)